ua-gist-604b-f23/qgis-intro/README.md

 Commit a screenshot of Step 20 as a file named `ca_tracts_pop_screenshot.png` to the `intermed` branch of this repo.

-### 6. Finally, submit a *Pull request* to merge your assignment files with the `master` branch.
+### 6. Turn in your work via GitHub Pull Request.

-Be sure to send the instructor a message in slack with a link to your Pull request to initiate the grading process.
+Finally, submit a *Pull request* to merge your assignment files with the `master` branch.
+Your branch should be named `solution`.